Factbox: U.S. adds eight Chinese firms to trade blacklist

 Its $750 million fundraising in May 2018 valued the firm at slightly over $4 billion.

-It raised funds from Alibaba, Ant Financial, Foxconn Technology, Bank of China Group Investment (BOCGI) Ltd, the state bank’s private equity arm, Macquarie Group, and ICBC Asset Management (Global) Co.
+It raised funds from Alibaba (BABA.N), Ant Financial, Foxconn Technology, Bank of China Group Investment (BOCGI) Ltd, the state bank’s private equity arm, Macquarie Group, and ICBC Asset Management (Global) Co.

 The Abu Dhabi Investment Authority, one of the world’s biggest sovereign wealth funds, also took part in a fund raising.